 What's not included?

-- Payments both during the excursions and when visiting a monastery during the trekking.
+- Entrance fees, both during the excursions and a visit to a monastery during the trekking.

 - International flight tickets Nepal: We deliberately do not include this in our price.
 It is easier and cheaper to book this yourself.

-- Tips for drivers, guide, porter etc: In Nepal it is customary to give a tip.
-For this trip it is about € 60 per person. .
+- Tips for drivers, guide, porter etc.: In Nepal it is customary to give a tip.
+For this trip this is about € 60 per person.